andrewgough94/Self-Driving-GTA5/README.md

 Different versions of the self-driving agent will live under the `/progression/` folder

-1 - openCV_grayScale_edgeDetection.py - reads in game frames and processes frames using gray scale and detects / draws edges
+1 - openCV_grayScale_edgeDetection.py - reads in game frames and processes frames using gray scale and detects / draws edges (13.34 FPS)

-2 - input_to_game.py
+2 - input_to_game.py - interacts with GTA5 using Direct Keys defined in directkeys.py

+3 - region_of_interest.py - draws a polygon ROI through implementing roi() to mask our image, now with the ROI applied, we won't detect poles or wires, letting us focus on the road ahead while also minimizing the image further

 3? - Line detection Hough lines